LibreTexts/widget-testing/README.md

       - The source for `translator` code comes from `ITranslator` which is downloaded in the [translation](https://github.com/LibreTexts/widget-testing/tree/master/translation) folder of this repository
     - Web console shows that `https://cdn.bokeh.org/bokeh/release/bokeh-gl-2.2.3.min.js` is not loading properly
       - Previous version `https://cdn.bokeh.org/bokeh/release/bokeh-gl-2.1.1.min.js` does get loaded, but same Javascript output disabled message
+    - Sometimes the errors in the web console do not show up at all.
+Don't see any consistent patterns to this.

 ### [ipywidgets](https://github.com/jupyter-widgets/ipywidgets)